 With \QER\ (\(\lambda = 0.0001\), target rank \(= 4\), for 100 epochs), we achieved an F1 score of 81.89\% on the MRPC dataset of the GLUE benchmark, whereas full fine-tuning (effectively corresponding to setting \(\lambda = 0\)) resulted in an F1 score of 80.7\% after the same number of epochs.

-To further compare our proposed method, we conducted experiemnts on Llama3.2-1B on a subset of the GLUE tasks. \Cref{tab:llama3} provides a comparison of our method's performance with dense fine-tuning and LoRa.
+To further compare our proposed method, we conducted experiments on Llama3.2-1B on a subset of the GLUE tasks. \Cref{tab:llama3} provides a comparison of our method's performance with dense fine-tuning and LoRA.

 We achieved the performance as mentioned in \cref{tab:llama3}, with a single value of $\lambda$ without any extensive hyperparameter search.
 While we acknowledge that better performance for GLUE tasks like RTE can often be obtained by starting from a more finely tuned initialization, these results demonstrate that the proposed method is effective even for the fine-tuning of large-scale LLMs.